 Sign: One of the twelve signs of the zodiac.

-Solstice: Two days in the year when the Sun reaches its farthest distance north or south of the celestial equator this is usually on or about June 21st and December 21st every year.
+Solstice: The two solstices are the days in the year when the Sun reaches its farthest distance north or south of the celestial equator this is usually on or about June 21st and December 21st every year.

 Synastry: The comparison of two charts for compatibility and usually for romance.